ctechfilmuniversity/project_ws2425_first_term/README.md

 * Vision
     * What is your vision for the project beyond what you can achieve within the first term project requirements and time?
 * Unique selling point
-    * What makes your project special?
+    * What makes your project special to you?
 * Challenge of your comfort zone
     * What is new for you and what do you want to learn?
     * What do you expect to be the most difficult for you?